-- Deliver a planned £1.2m reinvigoration of the National Centre for Craft & Design. - Deliver key strategies concerning arts, cycling, sport & physical activity. - Support delivery of the Lincolnshire Joint Waste Strategy. - Continue to work successfully with partners to tackle both childhood and adult obesity. - Work with partners to ensure North Kesteven remains the / one of the safest local authority areas in England.
+- Deliver a planned £1.2m re-invigoration of the National Centre for Craft & Design. - Set up a Community Lottery to support community groups and beneficiaries - Expand our Digital Hub offer to develop confidence and connectivity in a digital age - Continue to work successfully with partners to tackle both childhood and adult obesity. - Work with partners to ensure North Kesteven remains one of the safest local authority areas in England.